This is a SUPER in-depth review of Shawn Josiah's Perpetual Income 365 software where I'll break down:

 The sales video is deliberately misleading too.
 In reality, this program isn't remotely related to Netflix or its algorithm.

 I've been a fully paid-up member for 2 weeks now and in that time I've seen a couple of updates in the Facebook group and Shawn has added a new page of steps within the training area.

 On the plus side, Shawn Josiah is an established affiliate marketer and could be good to learn from and the system is clever in the way it integrates your ClickBank account with the email autoresponder.

 Does that justify paying out $47 a month to remain a member and should you sign up?

 I don't think so.

-A Better Alternative That Actually Works
+A Better Perpetual Income 365 Alternative

 If you really want to find true financial freedom then you need to forget about short-term shortcuts like Perpetual Income 365 that hype up how much you can make and very rarely (if ever) give you the results they promise.

-I honestly think you deserve better!
+Honestly, you deserve better!

-Leave Us Your Perpetual Income 365 Review
+Leave Us Your Perpetual Income 365 Reviews

 Have you tried it?
 What do you think?